“You... are you Lucas?”

 "Yeah, yeah.
 Later then, Brian."

-My hometown, which I once thought held nothing beautiful, now undulated before me in a scene so lovely it could be mistaken for paradise on earth.
-An overwhelming flood of light that even Renoir couldn't match.
+My hometown, which I once thought held nothing beautiful, now undulated before me in a scene so lovely it could almost be mistaken for paradise on earth.
+Light flooded everything so completely that even Renoir might have struggled to capture it.

 "Lucas.
 I'm sure you know, but."

-A boorish voice trying to pull me back to earth called up to me from somewhere around my feet.
+A boorish voice, trying to pull me back to earth, came from somewhere near my feet.

 "He wasn't saying you're not mourning Amelia."

-At Klaus's somewhat admonishing tone, I sighed, feeling oddly distant from my own words.
+At the quiet, knowing tone in Klaus's voice, I sighed, feeling oddly distant from my own words.

 "I know."